 Dealing With Unpredictable Cycles

-The unpredictability of your menstrual cycle is a hallmark of PCOS, and is a giant pain in the a** in terms of planning your life.
+unpredictability of your menstrual cycle is a hallmark of PCOS, and is a giant pain in the a** in terms of planning your life.
 I remember when I was dealing with the worst of it, my cycles ranged between 35 days and 60-plus days in length.
 Having Hair In Places You Don't Want Hair

 one of the horrible symptoms of PCOS, which relates to the higher level of testosterone in your body.
 Hair basically grows everywhere a woman (or at least this woman) doesn't want it to grow.
 I'll leave the rest to your imagination.
 Weight That Just Won't Budge, No Matter What You Do Women with PCOS have a much harder time managing their weight than the average woman.
 When my PCOS was in full swing, the amount and type of food that I was eating, along with the amount of exercise I was engaging in, should have me a size or two smaller than the size I was, but I couldn't lose a single pound.
 Having Cycles That Go On Forever

 Cycles that last 60 to 90 days are nothing new to the woman struggling with polycystic ovarian syndrome.
 You'd think it would be kind of convenient, not having to deal with getting your period every single month, but it just ends up being disturbing, because it doesn't feel right.